ZacharieALES/porta-java/README.md

 	  return constraint;
 	}

-  The class example.Knapsack is a good entry point to see how to use the software.
+  The class Knapsack in the package "example" is a good entry point to see how to use the software.

   We are in the early stage of this project.
-I would be most grateful if you could report to me any bug or comment that you might have (through the github issue system or directly by mail zacharie.ales[at]ensta[dot]fr).
+I would be most grateful if you could report to me any bug, comment or suggestion that you might have (through the github issue system or directly by mail zacharie.ales[at]ensta[dot]fr).